hexydec/dabby/TYPESCRIPT.md

 }
 ```

 The Dabby class is intentionally minimal.
 It only has the methods needed to bootstrap iteration and element access.
-All other methods (html, css, on, etc.) are added to `Dabby.prototype` at runtime by individual module files.
+All other methods (html, css, on, even, odd, etc.) are added to `Dabby.prototype` at runtime by individual module files.

 The file also creates and exports the `$` factory function: